ko-ko-ko/php-assert/README.md

 #### `index0h\validator\Cast`

 Class for type conversion, extends Variable.
-By design these methods `MAY` be called already after `assert`, or `validate` methods, after them you can call any validations.
+By design these methods `MAY` be called already after `assert`, after that you can call any validations.

 * `Cast::toBool` - converts value to `bool` type or processing an error
     - float `$default` (false)